rust-cuda/cuda-sys/README.md

 Q & A
 ------

-Q. Program does not start with following error message:
+Q. Program does not *start* (can be compiled) with following error message:

 ```
 error while loading shared libraries: libcuda.so.1: cannot open shared object file: No such file or directory